 A cross-functional group of individuals within Hubbell are responsible for implementing and overseeing the Conflict Minerals program.
 The working team further has a designated lead who acts as a centralized point of contact and requests, reviews, tabulates and organizes the survey responses, including the identification of smelters or other sources.
 Further, the Company tracks and follows up on the submitted information.
-Through these efforts, the Company achieved a response rate of approximately 64% from the surveyed suppliers for the calendar year 2021.
+Through these efforts, the Company achieved a response rate of approximately 75% from the survey suppliers for the calendar year 2022.